RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Results and Discussion

 The results obtained for traversal over these terrains are presented in \href{https://youtu.be/1Hm77CfaouE}{Movie S1}.

 For each run, we set the robot at the origin and generate a forward velocity command of \SI{0.3}{\meter/\second}.
-We denote the run as a success if the robot traverses a distance of \SI{4.0}{\meter}, and regard it as a failure if (1) any of the robot's links collide with its body, (2) the base orientation with respect to the vertical gravity axis is more than \SI{60}{\degree} or (3) the robot base collides with the terrain.
+We denote the run as a success if the robot traverses a distance of \SI{4}{\meter}, and regard it as a failure if any of the FP termination criteria is observed.
 The success rates obtained for each of the experiments are represented in Table~\ref{table:footstep_planner}.
-Fig.~\ref{fig:traversal} presents the success rate for traversing each terrain for each of the tested controllers with two gaits.
+Figure~\ref{fig:traversal} presents the success rate for traversing each terrain for each of the tested controllers with two gaits.